 blk = ['HighwayLaneFollowingTestBench/Simulation 3D Scenario/', ...
 'Simulation 3D Scene Configuration']; set_param(blk,'EnableWindow','off');

 The Test Manager is configured to automate the testing of the lane-following application.
 Open the

 Observe the populated test cases that were authored previously in this file.
 Each test case is linked to the corresponding requirement in the Requirements Editor for traceability.
 Each test case uses the

-CLEAN-UP callback to generate the plots explained in the Highway Lane Following example.
+CLEAN-UP callback to assess performances of the overall system and individual components by generating the plots explained in the Highway Lane Following example.